sunfounder/ts7-pro/docs/source/extension/hang_on_the_wall.rst

     .. image:: img/wall6.jpg

 #.
-Secure the TS-7 Pro screen to the standoffs with 4 M3x6 screws.
+Secure the TS7-Pro screen to the standoffs with 4 M3x6 screws.

     .. image:: img/wall7.jpg